 Indexation benefit after 3 years

 After three years of investments, a long-term capital gains tax is levied on debt funds at 20% with indexation.
 Indexation is adjusting investments for inflation for the holding period.
-The longer the hold period, the higher the benefit of indexation.
+The longer the holding period will be, the higher will be the benefit of indexation.

-The indexation benefit is not available on saving account, FDs and RDs, it is only available on debt mutual funds if the holding period is more than 3 years.
+The indexation benefit is not available on savings account, FDs and RDs.
+It is only available on debt mutual funds if the holding period is more than 3 years.

 In summation, these funds are a good substitute to regular saving account.

-since the liquidity is high, giving more returns than regular saving account and have taxation benefits.
+since the liquidity is high, it provides more returns than regular savings account and have taxation benefits.
 Therefore, investors can invest their emergency funds in liquid funds.

-If you choose dividend option in a liquid fund
+If you choose the dividend option in a liquid fund

 Dividends received under liquid plans are not taxed at the hands of resident individual investors, but fund houses pay dividend distribution tax @28.325 percent (including surcharge and cess).

-Some Liquid fund provides the instant redemption facility, which is allowed upto 50,000 or 90% of the available balance for an investor.
+Yes, there are some Liquid fund provides the instant redemption facility, which is allowed up to 50,000 or 90% of the available balance for an investor.
 Few liquid fund schemes that provide instant withdrawal facility are mentioned below:

 - Reliance Liquid funds